 The West Nile virus (WNV) was discovered in 1937 in Uganda (Africa), in the West Nile region.
-Since then, the virus has spread and can be contracted in various countries around the world, including the United States and Canada.
+Since then, the virus is present in various countries around the world, including the United States and Canada.

 In Québec, the virus was identified for the first time in 2002.
 It is now present in several regions, particularly in southern Québec.